 This elegant hotel not far from Sloane Square is housed in a towering redbrick Edwardian mansion.
 Step inside and it’s all period antiques and tasselled soft furnishings.
 There’s a charming garden too – a rare find in central London.
-As well as a helpful 24-hour concierge service, the hotel offers several complimentary refreshments: tea and homemade biscuits in the afternoon, champagne at 6pm each evening and hot chocolate before bed.
+As well as a helpful 24-hour concierge service, the hotel offers a unique scattering of complimentary refreshments: tea and homemade biscuits in the afternoon, a glass of champagne at 6pm and hot chocolate before bed (from 9.30pm).

 Best for: those after a classic London experience

 Fifty floors above London’s bustling streets is this seriously smart hotel in Europe’s tallest – and arguably most alluring – building.
 Book the ‘Romance in the Clouds’ package and you’ll be treated to a bouquet of flowers upon arrival, dinner in your room with a complimentary bottle of bubbly, and breakfast in bed the next morning.
 But the real reason you’re here is for the incredible views – from the skyscrapers of the City to historic Tower Bridge, from here you can see it all… and it’s breathtaking.

 Best for: those who want to see all of London without leaving their room